Did we miss something? Ask it and we can add it to the list!

 -Does Illinois ban any guns?

 Yes, but not many.
 The only commonly accessible firearms that are banned are ones with an alloy frame with a melting point below 800°.
-Things like Chiapalloy are what qualify.
+Things like Hi-Point and Heritage pistols are what qualify.
 Here is the statute, subsection (h).

 -How can I legally transport my firearm?

 The easiest way is unloaded and enclosed in a case.
 Unloaded means empty chamber (or cylinder) and empty magazine well.
-You can have loaded magazines, but not in the gun during transport.
+Loaded magazines are just fine, but not in the gun during transport.
 You don’t have to toss everything in the trunk, disassemble, carry the ammo in a separate car, hire a courier to meet you at the range, or any such nonsense.
 The Illinois State Police created a helpful flyer as well.

 -What kind of case do I need?